History of Mill End Boutique Accommodation

 Historic Medieval Daisy Wheel - or Historic Building Geoemetry.

 The daisy wheel sometimes called a hexafoil is a design with six-fold dihedral symmetry composed from six petals arranged radially around a central point.
-We were lucky enough to have Laurie Smith (https://historicbuildinggeometry.uk/downloads/) visit Mill End at the invitation of Rupert Newman, who constructed our green oak and glass timber frame garden room, who discovered our very own daisy wheel cared into the 600 year old oak beams of our loft.
+We were lucky enough to have Laurie Smith, geometer and early-building design researcher, (https://historicbuildinggeometry.uk/downloads/) visit Mill End at the invitation of Rupert Newman, who constructed our green oak and glass timber frame garden room and who discovered our very own daisy wheel carved into the 600 year old oak beams of our loft.

 Jane Griswold Architect also explains daisy wheels thus - The master carpenter chose his circle diameter - often a hand's breath, about 8", or from thumb to first finger, about 6".